drtonyr/carbonTaxBackstop/docs/README.md

 Broadly speaking, the spectrum of climate change policy has extremes of:

-* Aspirational:  These polcies will have a clear target but are not backed up by a detailed implementation.
+* Aspirational:  These polices will have a clear target but are not backed up by a detailed implementation.
 They carry an execution risk because they may not be practical and aspirations may change.
 * Implementational:  These have a detailed implementation, typically involving many interdependent parts which sum to the desired target.
-They carry an execution risk as inevitably some parts will work out and some won't - the Danish saying "Prediction is very difficult, especially about the future." is pertient as there are many things we can't model exactly.
+They carry an execution risk as inevitably some parts will work out and some won't - the Danish saying "Prediction is very difficult, especially about the future." is pertinent as there are many things we can't model exactly.

 A backstop is means of guaranteeing the desired outcome, if better means are found then it need not be used.